 - 5% of all funds raised as a Kickstarter fee

-- Name recognition means you’ll have more visibility.
+- Name recognition means you’ll likely have more visibility

-- You get a bit of a fee break on smaller donations.
+- You get a small fee break for smaller donations

-- Project must fit Kickstarter’s categories and requirements.
+- Project must fit Kickstarter’s categories and requirements (unless it’s for potato salad)

-- The platform limits the types of projects you can fund.
+- Kickstarter limits the types of projects you can fund

-- Projects can only last from 1-60 days.
+- Projects can only last a maximum of 60 days

 GoFundMe is all about flexibility.
 Sign up for either a personal or charity campaign and continue collecting funds well after you’ve reached your goal.